Convidicea Vaccine (Ad5-nCoV) Description

 July 20, 2020 - The Lancet published 'Immunogenicity and safety of a recombinant adenovirus type-5-vectored COVID-19 vaccine in healthy adults aged 18 years or older: a randomized, double-blind, placebo-controlled, phase 2 trial.
 The Ad5-vectored COVID-19 vaccine at 5 × 1010 viral particles is safe and induced significant immune responses in the majority of recipients after a single immunization.

-July 11, 2020 - Chinese vaccine developer CanSino Biologics announced it is in talks with Russia, Brazil, Chile, and Saudi Arabia to launch a Phase III trial of its experimental COVID-19 vaccine.
+July 11, 2020 - Chinese vaccine developer CanSino Biologics announced its talks with Russia, Brazil, Chile, and Saudi Arabia to launch a Phase III trial of its experimental COVID-19 vaccine.

-June 25, 2020 - China’s Central Military Commission approved the use of the vaccine by the military for a period of 1-year.
+June 25, 2020 - China’s Central Military Commission approved the use of the vaccine by the military for 1-year.

 May 22, 2020 - The first human trial of a COVID-19 vaccine finds it is safe and induces a rapid immune response.
 "These results represent an important milestone.
 The trial demonstrates that a single dose of the new adenovirus type 5 vectored COVID-19 (Ad5-nCoV) vaccine produces virus-specific antibodies and T cells in 14 days, making it a potential candidate for further investigation", says Professor Wei Chen from the Beijing Institute of Biotechnology in Beijing, China.